Key takeaways:

 As people expect more personalized, immersive, and easy-to-use digital experiences, these trends will play a big role in 2026.
 AI-powered design tools will accelerate website building by automating repetitive tasks and streamlining design changes.

 AR/VR and interactive 3D elements will create lifelike, engaging experiences that pull users in.
-With the growing use of voice assistants, VUI will make websites easier to navigate and more accessible.
+As voice assistants become more widely used, VUI will make websites easier to navigate and more accessible.

 Meanwhile, custom graphics and neumorphism will give websites a distinct, brand-focused look that helps them stand out in a crowded digital space.